pactflow/docs.pactflow.io/website/docs/docs/examples/soap/java/provider.md

 To ensure that a verification is also run whenever a pact changes, we create a webhook in Pactflow that triggers a provider build, and passes in the URL of the changed pact.
 Ideally, this would be a completely separate build from your normal provider pipeline, and it should just verify the changed pact.

-Because Travis CI only allows us to have one build configuration per repository, we switch between the main pipeline mode and the webhook-triggered mode based on the presence of an environment variable that is only set via the webhook.
+Because GitHub Actions only allows us to have one build configuration per repository, we switch between the main pipeline mode and the webhook-triggered mode based on the presence of an environment variable that is only set via the webhook.
 Keep in mind that this is just a constraint of the tools we're using for this example, and is not necessarily the way you would implement Pact your own pipeline.

 ## Usage